 Generation Z does not require a radical change in management strategy in order to attract, retain, or engage them.
 If anything, Gen Z demands that employers commit even more to the fundamentals: meeting regularly one-on-one, coaching performance every step of the way, and supporting ongoing career development.

-Because our research has taught us this: the real punchline of the Great Generational Shift is that employers must rethink human capital management.
+Our research has taught us this: the real punchline of the Great Generational Shift is that employers must rethink human capital management.
 Gimmicks aren’t enough to engage and retain great employees of any age.
 Back-to-fundamentals leadership is what works.

 The real diversity lessons of the Great Generational Shift are these: